toasterofbread/spmp-docs/content/docs/client/compilation.md

 ##### Packaging

-To include an spmp-server executable in a desktop SpMp package (this is the default for releases of SpMp), append the Gradle build command with `Static`.
+To include an spmp-server executable in a desktop SpMp package (this is the default for releases of SpMp), append the Gradle build command with `WithServer`.
 For example, to build a release AppImage packaged with the server, run the task `desktopApp:packageReleaseAppImageWithServer`.